sainarender/SmartServ4/README.md

 # SmartServ Technical Coding Assignment (Task3 and TASK-4)

-Created a basic frontend of a SmartServ login dashboard using HTML,CSS and JavaScript
+---->>>Created a basic frontend of a SmartServ login dashboard using HTML,CSS and JavaScript

+---->>>I was facing some issued when I was uploading java script file,it was not able to upload so I have written the javascript code in html itself wherever it required

 For Users
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------